nardyayalaperez/Arabidopsis_2cpab_multiomics/README.md

 ## Repository structure and analytical pipeline

-The scripts used for the different analyses are organized into three main directories: "Transcriptomics", "Proteomics", and "FAMEs".
+The scripts used for the different analyses are organized into three main directories: "Transcriptomics", "Proteomics", and "Fatty_acid_composition".
 The complete analytical pipeline developed for this Master's Thesis can be explored in the following sequential steps:

 1. [RNA-seq data processing pipeline](Transcriptomics/Bash_code.md)
 2. [RNA-seq analysis: Differential gene expression (DESeq2 + limma-voom)](Transcriptomics/RNAseq_01_DEGAnalysis.R)